vv9k/pkger/README.md

 The recipe is divided into 2 parts:
  - ### metadata
    - All the metadata and information needed for the build
-   - `pkger` will install all dependencies listed in `depends`, depending on the OS type and choosing the appropriate package manager for each supported distribution.
+   - `pkger` will install all dependencies listed in `build_depends`, depending on the OS type and choosing the appropriate package manager for each supported distribution.
    - Below example recipe will be built for 2 images `centos8` and `debian10`.
 Each image also specifies the target that should be built using it.
 Currently available targets are: *rpm*, *deb*, *gzip*.
    - Special syntax for unique dependencies across OSes is used to correctly install `openssl-devel` on *CentOS 8* and `libssl-dev` on *Debian 10*
 ```